AlbertShqipe/my-profile/README.md

 # Albert Nikolli – Developer Portfolio

-Welcome to my personal portfolio — a place where I share my journey from professional ballet dancer to full-stack web developer.
+Welcome to my personal portfolio — a place where I share my journey from professional dancer to full-stack web developer.
 This site showcases the projects I've built for real clients across the arts, wellness, hospitality, and event industries.

 ## 👋 About Me